Kahin Pyaar Na Ho Jaaye: Plot

-The film tells the story of Prem, a talented and happy-go-lucky singer who earns his livelihood by performing at weddings and functions as part of a small troupe.
-His parents being long dead, he lives with his married sister Neelu and has bonded closely with her husband, Vinod.
+The film tells the story of Prem (Salman Khan), a talented and happy-go-lucky singer who earns his livelihood by performing at weddings and functions as part of a small troupe.
+His parents being long dead, he lives with his married sister Neelu (Kashmera Shah) and has bonded closely with her husband, Vinod (Mohnish Behl).

-Prem is in love with Nisha and even the wedding date has been fixed.
-However, fate has something else in store for him as Prem waits at the altar, his bride fails to show up on the wedding day.
-It emerges that Nisha is now betrothed to marry a rich and successful NRI who lives in the USA.
-Prem is heartbroken and takes to drink.
+Prem is in love with Nisha (Raveena Tandon) and their wedding date had been fixed.
+However, while Prem waits at the altar, Nisha fails to show up on the wedding day.
+It is revealed that Nisha is now betrothed to marry a rich and successful NRI who lives in the USA.
+Prem is heartbroken and takes to drinking.
 As a result, his career suffers.
 His support and mainstay is his brother-in-law, who understands his situation and empathizes with him.

-Priya moves to the neighbourhood to stay with her cousin Mona, an aspiring actress.
+Priya (Rani Mukerji) moves to the neighbourhood to stay with her cousin Mona (Pooja Batra), an aspiring actress.
 Priya wants to make a career for herself as a videographer, but her widowed mother (who lives in Pune) wants to see her married and settled into a family.
 She has only very reluctantly permitted Priya to move to Mumbai for a brief period.
 Mona, who is friends with Prem's sister, suggests that Priya is accepted into Prem's troupe to do videography for weddings and events.
-This happens, and slowly, and as they work together, Prem starts getting attracted to Priya.
+This happens, and as they work together, Prem starts getting attracted to Priya.
 However, he does not express his feelings.
 Priya is also vaguely attracted to Prem but his whole profile is of a man still deeply in love with his former fiancée, and she has no way of knowing that he has any feelings for her.

 Meanwhile, Priya's mother has been busy searching for an alliance, and finally, her prayers seem to have been answered: a well-settled guy from a decent, US-based family has been identified.
-After some meetings between the two families, the marriage is arranged in the usual Indian manner and Priya is betrothed to Rahul.
+After some meetings between the two families, the marriage is arranged in the usual Indian manner and Priya is betrothed to Rahul (Inder Kumar).
 It turns out that Rahul is none other than the rich guy who Nisha was supposed to marry.
 Why did she not marry him eventually?
 It is revealed that Nisha had dumped Prem very unwillingly, and only because she needed money to arrange medical care for her kid brother, who suffers from cancer.
 The only way to raise funds, as Nisha saw it, was by marrying a wealthy man.
 When Rahul discovers this, he chooses to pay for the boy's treatment without any strings attached and refuses to marry a girl who was in love with someone else.
 The boy undergoes his cancer surgery and becomes completely cured.
 Nevertheless, by this time, Rahul and Priya are engaged to marry each other (as arranged by their parents) and therefore, after the surgery, Nisha thinks of returning to Prem.